 - to respond to you if you have requested information (including via our websites or via an email or other correspondence you send to us);

-- to provide goods or services to you (including online video consultation services and to remind you about your appointments);
+- to provide goods or services to you (including online video consultation services and, if you are a patient, to remind you about your appointments);

 - in the case of personal information other than health information,